tprebiba/accelerators-teaching/01_AUTH-2024_Accelerator_Physics/README.md

         - Exercise 17: preservation of the beam emittance
         - Exercise 18: emittance and phase space area

-- Part V: Tracking in the CERN Proton Synchrotron Booster (PSB) with Xsuite
+- Part V: Tracking with Xsuite
-    -
+    - The CERN Proton Synchrotron Booster (PSB)
-        - Exercise 19: load and plot the layout of the PSB
+        - Exercise 19 (guided): load and plot the layout of the PSB
-        - Exercise 20: plot the optics functions
+        - Exercise 20 (guided): plot the optics functions
-        - Exercise 21: matching
+        - Exercise 21 (guided): matching
-        - Exercise 22: tracking
+        - Exercise 22 (guided): tracking